 I measured the shoulder width of my blazers and blouses (mostly 13-14” across), and determined that the juniors size was best for me.
 Kelly featured the sleek ones with a top wooden bar only, and I went with the ones with a lower metal bar and clips.
 Since most hangers have to play double or triple duty in my small closet, I needed the second bar to hold skirts and/or pants.

-I also received the wooden multi-pant hanger, with 6 rubberized bars to prevent slipping and creasing.
+I also received their multi-pant hanger with 6 rubberized bars to prevent slipping and creasing.
 I used to hang my pants over the lower bar of hangers also holding blazers, but they were sometimes concealed by the blazers and subsequently forgotten.
 Now I can see all of them at once without taking up much space.
 My blazers, coats, pants and blouses have been thrilled with the hanger upgrades, but for delicate sweaters and loose knits, I recommend storing rolled-up or folded in a dresser, as hanging of any sort over time could stretch knits out.

 Dealing with a smaller closet, I’ve also gotten into the habit of rotational storage of seasonal garments (ie. heavy sweaters and tweeds).
 With precious closet space cleared up, I can see most items in one glance, which maximizes the wear that each piece receives.
 I bought a raised bed frame years ago for the extra room underneath, but the bottom of raised couches can also serve as prime storage space.